BIRDS OF PREY NATURE PROGRAMS

 Many birds of prey, including hawks and falcons, practice mantling after a kill.
 While they are feeding on the ground, particularly in open fields, rocky ground, or similar areas with less shelter or cover to provide natural concealment, they are more exposed.
 Their instinct is to cover their prey and keep it out of sight so it is not stolen by a larger, more powerful predator, whether that is another raptor or any other type of lurking hunter or scavenger.
 At the same time, the mantling bird will eat rapidly in order to decrease the time they are vulnerable, storing large bites of meat in their crop for later digestion when they feel more secure and are not at risk of losing the meal.
 If you come across a raptor, do not approach until it is finished.
 The bird may attack the one approaching or leave its food, which will be a waste.

-Reservations are not required for the bird of Prey show.
+Reservations are not required for Nature Shows.
 Please check in at the front desk 20 minutes prior to show start time for your map.

 770-834-9149